 I am hoping for our and our childrens’ future that there will continue to be more of these communities- open and accepting of differences, understanding them, celebrating them.
 Children raised being (not just feeling- feeling almost assumes they would notice) free to fully express themselves and not feel repressed or weird for liking or wanting certain things or acting a certain way.

 I’d like to raise our children to judge others based on how they treat others.
 Are they a good friend?
 Do they help others?
 Do they show compassion and empathy toward others?
 These are how we should approach judging people, not what they are wearing or whether they fall within the normative expectations you carry with you.
 Can we encourage kids to follow their curiosities and the fullest expressions of themselves?

 High five the next boy you see in a tutu.
 Leave no trace of doubt in his mind whether he or his choices are accepted and OK.

 If you are concerned about someone you love being bullied, the first line of defense starts with you.
 Do you promote every child’s body positivity, sex positivity, and just plain exploration of what they like and who they are growing to be?

 When we start sending the message that it doesn’t matter who you love or what you wear, that all that matters is that we are good to each other and not harm each other, then the bullies won’t exist because they have been taught love, understanding and acceptance instead.
 Or simply that their way is no longer the norm and their intentions/views are the ones that are not acceptable.

-Not allowing your child to dress against gender norms for fear of derision or harm, is like telling a woman she caused her rape because she wore a sexy outfit.
+Not allowing your child to dress against gender norms for fear of derision or harm, sends a message that we shouldn’t stand up to bullies and intolerance.
 Let’s not let our children live out of fear and give power to the ignorant bullies who are simply afraid of what they don’t understand.

 The choice is easy for me.
 Live and let live.
 Better yet, live and celebrate our differences.